Chocolate Orange Cookies (super easy!)

 Can cookie dough be frozen?

-Yes, you can freeze this cookie dough or, alternately, you can freeze unbaked cookies.
-Making the cookie dough in this recipe ahead of time and freeze it is a great way to save time during the Christmas rush.
-When you’re ready to bake, just take them out of the freezer and arrange on a baking sheet.
+Yes, you can freeze this cookie dough or unbaked cookies.
+Making the cookie dough in this recipe ahead of time and freezing it is a great way to save time during the Christmas rush.
+When you’re ready to bake, just take the cookies out of the freezer and arrange them on a baking sheet.

 Do you need to chill cookie dough?